VariantSync/VEVOS_Simulation/README.md

 This central interface allows users to add loaders and writers for further or custom data types as well as to replace existing loaders.
 Currently, `Resources` support IO of CSV files, feature models (KernelHaven `json`, and FeatureIDE `dimacs`, `xml`), variant configurations (FeatureIDE `xml`), and presence conditions of product lines and variants.

-From the loaded `dataset`, we can obtain the available evolution step.
+From the loaded `dataset`, we can obtain the available evolution steps.
-An evolution step describes a commit-sized change to the input software product line, and is defined by the (child) commit performing a change to a previous (parent) commit.
+An evolution step describes a commit-sized change to the input software product line, and is defined by a (child) commit performing a change to a previous (parent) commit.
 Note that the evolution steps are not ordered because commits in the input product-line repository might not have been ordered as the commits might have been extracted from different branches.
-Alternatively, we can also request a continuous history of evolution steps instead of an unordered set.
+If we require an order, we can request a continuous history of evolution steps instead of an unordered set.
 Therefore, a `SequenceExtractor` is used to determine how the successfully extracted commits should be ordered.
 In this example, we use the `LongestNonOverlappingSequences` extractor to sort the commits into one single continuous history.
 Nevertheless, merge commits and error commits (where VEVOS/Extraction failed) are excluded from the history and thus, the returned list of commits has gaps.